phoihos/vscode-markdown-markmap/README.md

 ## Installation

-To install this extension go to `View->Extensions` and search for `Markdown Preview Markmap Support`.
+To install this extension go to `View->Extensions` and search for `markdown-markmap`.
 Next click Install.

 ## Usage